 Email marketing is a digital marketing strategy that involves sending emails about your business to consenting customers and leads, in order to boost engagement and profits.
 Every time you sign up for a newsletter or buy something online, then receive emails full of information (from news to sales and discounts), that’s email marketing.

 If you’re running a business in this day and age, you need an email marketing strategy to some degree.
 Just like a well-oiled website and social media strategy, email marketing is a crucial part of every company’s online presence.
-In fact, email marketing is so effective that you may be able to make $44 for every $1 you spend on the software.
+In fact, email marketing is so effective that you may be able to make $44 for every $1 you spend on the best email marketing software.

 It’s certainly a way of locking down sales – if you have a fresh new product, showing it off in an email is a way of triggering interest among your customers.
 However, even if you don’t have something specific to promote, sending an occasional reminder email can be an effective way to maintain brand awareness and build loyalty and trust.